What is a foreign trust?

 Our tax laws are such that no tax is payable in New Zealand on trust income or beneficiary distributions as long as:

-- none of the trust's income is derived in NZ;
+- None of the trust's income is derived in New Zealand;

-- no settlor (with a settlor being anyone who has gifted or provided value to the trust) has been tax resident of NZ from the time the trust was settled.
+- No settlor (with a settlor being anyone who has gifted or provided value to the trust) has been tax resident of New Zealand from the time the trust was settled.

 It is the last point that is the most significant (i.e. the focus on the tax residence of any settlors).
 Most other countries focus on the residency of the trustees, i.e. trusts must file tax returns and pay tax in the country where the trustees reside.
 New Zealand is unusual in that its focus is on the residency of the settlor(s).